Generalized Bayesian Multidimensional Scaling and Model Comparison: Adaptive Bayesian Inference using Annealed SMC

 where $\textbf{x}_{i}^{\text{CMDS}}$ is the result from fitting CMDS on $\data^{(1)}$.
-The variance of the reference distribution is selected in a manner that induces the particles to concentrate around the CMDS outputs.
-With a small value of the annealing parameter $\tau_r$, the intermediate target distribution is closer to the reference distribution, which is concentrated around the CMDS outputs for $\data^{(1)}$.
+The variance $\rho$ is selected to concentrate particles around the CMDS solution.
+With a small value of the annealing parameter $\tau_r$, the intermediate target distributions remain close to this data-driven initialization.